pwr-Solaar/Solaar/docs/devices.md

 If the receiver has an unusual number of pairing slots, then this also needs to be specified.
 Then add the receiver to the tuple of receivers (ALL).

-To let Solaar read and write to the receiver information on it needs to be added to `rules.d/42-logitech-unify-permissions.rules`.
-Add a new line to that file with the vendor and product ids, just like the other lines in the file.
-Then this file has to be copied into `/etc/udev/rules.d`.

 Most new devices do not need to be known to Solaar to work.
 However, an entry in `lib/logitech-receiver/descriptors.py` can provide a better name for the device and a feature list can speed up Solaar startup a bit.
 The arguments to the _D function are the device's long name, its short name (codename), its HID++ protocol version, its wireless product ID (wpid), and a tuple of known feature settings (from `lib/logitech/settings_templates.py`).

-If a device connects via a USB cable or via Bluetooth its USB or Bluetooth product ID has to be added in `lib/logitech/descriptors.py`.
+If the device can connect via a USB cable its USB product ID should be included.
+If the device can connect via Bluetooth its Bluetooth product ID should be included.

+Some Logitech devices are not suited for use in Solaar.
+If the device only connects via a USB cable Solaar might not be able to do much or anything with the device so it may not be useful to add it to Solaar.
+One example is the MX518 Gaming Mouse.

 ### Receivers